How to get to and around LJMU

 How to get to LJMU through accessible travel

-The accessibility section of the Travel Plan provides further guidance on how access is facilitated on Liverpool’s public transport systems, and additional guidance from Merseytravel and Merseyrail may be viewed here:
+Further guidance on how access is facilitated on Liverpool’s public transport systems may be viewed via the following links:

 - Merseytravel Concessions